ParthBhardwaj7/AWS-Project/Minor Project/P-A/README.md

 ## Step 5:
 * Update the password for the MySql Server
-* ALTER USER 'root'@'localhost' IDENTIFIED WITH mysql_native_password BY 'place-your-password-here';
+* ALTER USER 'root'@'localhost' IDENTIFIED BY 'newpassword';

 * FLUSH PRIVILEGES;

 ## Step 6: